How Clojure Babies Are Made: Understanding lein run

 must exist and be accessible from the classpath.
 You'll notice that

-directory in the git repo with a .gitkeep
+there's a classes directory in the git repo with a .gitkeep file

 in it.
 Never change, dear, inquisitive reader.
 Never!